AnilKadiyala/motion-facebook-sdk/README.md

 iOS FacebookSDK (3.0 beta) for use with RubyMotion
 ==================================================

 This example covers most basic Facebook functionality, and is a direct 1-1 port of the HelloFacebook Objective-C sample located in the FacebookSDK `samples` directory.
+See https://developers.facebook.com/ios/ for more information.

 What it covers:
 ---------------